 The study found that almost 75% of nursing homes in the United States outsource a variety of services to companies they control or have a financial interest in.
-While these kinds of business arrangements, known as “related party transactions,” can offer significant financial and administrative advantages to the nursing homes, researchers found that in some cases, the owners arranged favorable contracts in which their nursing homes paid higher rates for these services, allowing the owners to skim the profits without recorded them more than they might in a competitive market.
+While these kinds of business arrangements can offer significant financial and administrative advantages to the nursing homes, researchers found that in some cases, the owners arrange favorable contracts in which their nursing home pays higher rates for services allowing them to skim the profits.
 Owners then siphon off higher profits without recording them on the nursing home’s ledgers.

 Unfortunately, these benefits often prove detrimental to the residents.
 Additionally, when a resident or family member files a lawsuit for neglect or substandard care, it has proven harder for residents and families to collect from these ancillary companies, even when negligence has occurred, according to the research by Kaiser Health News.

 Other findings of the Kaiser Health News analysis included: